LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_Operations.rst

       retval = SUNMatZero(A);

-.. c:function:: int SUNMatCopy(SUNMatrix A, SUNMatrix B)
+.. c:function:: SUNErrCode SUNMatCopy(SUNMatrix A, SUNMatrix B)

    Performs the operation *B \gets A* for all entries of the matrices *A* and *B*.
-The return value is an integer flag denoting success/failure of the operation:
+The return value denotes the success/failure of the operation:

    .. math::